-Elevation has a distinct relationship with anthropogenic activities on forest land (Figure 8-8Error!
-Reference source not found.).
+Elevation has a distinct relationship with anthropogenic activities on forest land (Figure 8-8).
 Although logging occurs from the seashore up to an elevation of 1,100 meters, it is more concentrated between 0 and 500 meters.
 Gardening activities occur across all elevations, becoming denser between 1,000 and 2,800 meters.
 Fire also occurs in all elevations but is prevalent between 2,700 and 3,400 meters.
-The dominance of grassland starts at 2,700 meters and the occurrence of fire also seems to follow this pattern (Figure 8-8Error!
-Reference source not found.).
+The dominance of grassland starts at 2,700 meters and the occurrence of fire also seems to follow this pattern (Figure 8-8).